 Up until the 1960s World Civilization was considered to have started in the Middle East and Mediterranean with not much of any consequence elsewhere.
-Pioneers such as Dr. Needham ➚ at Cambridge have discovered that many of the great achievements in science and technology actually originated from China.
+Pioneers such as Dr. Needham ➚ at Cambridge University, U.K. discovered that many of the great achievements in science and technology actually originated from China.

 So tracing the first appearance of something is a case of careful detective work.
 An invention in one place can lead to it being found after a hundred years over a very widespread area.

 In the case of China, the trade between Rome and China in the Han dynasty is well known and documented.
 Along the desert Silk Roads between the two great civilizations of the time there must have been the transmission of objects of the greatest value: ideas and inventions.
-It seems that direct contacts between 'Europe' and 'China' were few and it was the Central Asian intermediaries who traded in the strange new inventions from the mysterious East.
+As direct contacts between 'Europe' and 'China' were few it was the Central Asian intermediaries who traded in the strange new inventions from the mysterious East.

 China traditionally lays claim to four great inventions: paper; printing; gunpowder and the compass.
 It can also make a justifiable claim to many other inventions including: Iron casting; Examinations; Spaghetti; Fans; Porcelain; Blast furnaces; the Abacus; Ship rudders; Silk; Planetaria; Printed books; Pasta; Kites; Paper money; Ice cream; Wheelbarrows; Acupuncture and many more.